vmbrasseur/10stepprogram/opensource.com-article.markdown

   * do not require it for attending the conference
   * keep trying to make it work
   * have a wifi volunteer/coordinator
+  * don't expect hotel WIFI to be adequate to a conference, get your own